EOU-fledglings/2026/_pages/instructions.md

 - **Aspect ratio:** 16:9
 - **File format:** `.pdf` or `.pptx`

-This will help avoid technical issues and ensure smooth transitions between speakers.

 ### Submitting your presentation

 To keep sessions running smoothly, please **email your presentation to the conference address**: **eoufledglingmeeting@gmail.com**